TanyaGir/Linux-Server-Configuration/README.md

      Private IP - Example: 172.26.12.18

-Click on the Connect tab
+3.Click on the Connect tab

-Click the Account page at the bottom
+4.Click the Account page at the bottom

-Click the 'Download' to download your private key
+5.Click the 'Download' to download your private key

    It should go to your Download folder by default.
 It is a .pem file.We can use it to log into our server